 - Communication and Interaction

 - Cognition and Learning

-- Social, emotional and mental health difficulties
+- · Social, emotional and mental health difficulties

 - Sensory and/or physical needs

 If you would like further clarification of these areas of need, then consult the SEND CoP 6.28- 6.35 or discuss with our SENCo.
 To assist us, NYCC has banding descriptors for each area of need.
-Link to these descriptors or state where these can be found.